mbalabanov/CF-BE1-DB/README.md

 ![Destinations Table (for Departures)](db-airline/departures.png)

 ### 3.6 Departures and their Destinations
+Use Case: A complete overview of the flights including their airport of origin and their destination airport.
 ```
 SELECT flight_id, flight_date, registration_number, model, o.airport_name AS 'Origin', d.airport_name AS 'Destination'
 FROM plane AS p